 Head back towards the Ritz Carlton and grab your beach gear from the hotel and head to the beach to catch the last of the sun’s rays and watch it set against the cityscape, setting the skyline ablaze.
 The water is warm and the beach is clean making it a wonderful place to relax on the sand to rival that of any Caribbean resort.
 However, if you’re not interested in sunbathing, you can always head further along the coast to the lush retreat of Hugh Taylor Birch State Park, a tropical forest trail with plenty of picnic spots.

 Sample the Nightlife

 Once the sun has disappeared, it’s your cue to explore the local nightlife, and, fortunately, Fort Lauderdale was made for fun.
-First of all, fill up on delicious food at the Capital Grille at the Galleria, a sophisticated shopping mall on East Sunrise Boulevard.
-It has everything from New England clam chowder to steak in a relaxed but elegant setting, ideally located near to the water taxi stop.
+First of all, fill up delicious food at the Capital Grille at the Galleria, a sophisticated shopping mall on East Sunrise Boulevard.
+It has everything from New England clam chowder to steak in a relaxed but elegant setting, ideally located near the water taxi stop.
 Alternatively, Coconuts is a waterfront restaurant with a relaxed atmosphere.
-Some of the best bars include the sophisticated Blue Martini cocktail bar, the Blue Jean Blues Jazz Club and the unique 1920s themed speakeasy Stache.
+Some of the best bars include the sophisticated Blue Martini cocktail bar, the Blue Jean Blues Jazz Club, and the unique 1920s-themed speakeasy Stache.
 One of the hippest late-night hotspots is Vibe where the trendy decor and good drinks harmoniously combine with DJs and live music.
 It gets crowded at the weekend, so it’s best to book a VIP table.